146 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 144 Beacon to the east and 148

 146 Beacon was built ca. 1862, one of two houses (144-146 Beacon) built at different times but designed as a single symmetrical unit with a common cornice and mansard roof, and with matching entrances.

 The land for 146 Beacon was purchased by Susan Jones Welles and her sister, Jane Welles, on November 12, 1860, from John Adams Blanchard.
 It was the western portion of a lot he had purchased on July 28, 1859, from the Boston and Roxbury Mill Company in three transactions in June and July of 1859.
 He had substantially completed his home at 144 Beacon by the time he sold the remaining land to the Misses Welles.

 When the Welles sisters bought the land, their brother-in-law, Horatio Hollis Hunnewell, husband of Isabella Pratt (Welles) Hunnewell, entered into a letter agreement on their behalf with John Blanchard.
 The letter to John Blanchard, which was quoted in the 1866 deed by which the Welles sisters sold the house, stated in pertinent part: “Dear Sir: You having this day conveyed to the Misses Susan J. and Jane Welles the lot on Beacon Street adjoining the house recently erected by you for your own residence, I agree for them that within one year from the first day of May next the erection of a dwelling house on said lot shall be commenced and continued until completion, the front façade, the height and depth, steps & fence shall be similar and in conformity to said house erected by you…”.

 Susan and Jane Welles lived at 59 Summer and never moved to 146 Beacon.
-It appears to have been unoccupied for several years after it was completed.
+It appears to have been unoccupied for several years.

 George Richardson was a dry goods merchant and also president of the National Union Bank.

 The Richardsons continued to live at 146 Beacon until his death in May of 1886.

-The successful bidder probably was John Francis Anderson, a dry goods merchant, who took title to the property on November 1, 1886, 146 Beacon was purchased from George Richardson’s estate.
+The successful bidder probably was John Francis Anderson, a dry goods merchant, who took title to the property on November 1, 1886, from George Richardson’s estate.
 He and his wife, Ellen Sears (Amory) Anderson, lived at 185 Beacon.